half-potato-guy/half-potato-guy/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 New to JavaScript and just wanna make stuff.
-Critisism is appreciated and taken into cansideration.
-Pretty good a coding json files though.
+Critisism is appreciated and taken into consideration.
+Pretty good at coding json files though.
 If you need help with Minecraft Bedrock Resourse Pack creation I can help.
 I am also willing to to help make 3d models for almost anything.
 I don't exactly know what I want to make, but I want to make something.

 ”Two things are **infinite**: **the universe** and **human stupidity**; and I'm not so sure about the universe“